Shane Richardson (rugby league)

-Richardson started with the Cronulla-Sutherland Sharks in 1993 and stayed for five years before joing Hull F.C. in the English Super League.
-Richardson returned in 2002, joining the Penrith Panthers, and then the South Sydney Rabbitohs in 2004.
+After a stint in the BRL, he started his NRL career with Cronulla in 1993, staying for five years before joining Hull F.C. in the English Super League.
+He returned to Australia in 2002.

 Career

 Penrith Panthers

 Richardson, alongside coach John Lang guided the Penrith Panthers to their 2003 Premiership, defeating the Sydney Roosters.
 Halfway through the 2004 season, Richardson left the Penrith club for the South Sydney Rabbitohs.